skmin-lab/unixmd/docs/source/quick_start.rst

           20     0.00003197    -0.17274373    -0.17271176    -0.21360671    -0.17274373
    (...)

-If you plot a energy-step graph with the potential energy and the adiabatic potential energy, it looks like the following.
+If you plot a energy-step graph with the values, it looks like the following.

 .. image:: diagrams/ptraj.png
    :width: 400pt